 - Support for national human rights institutions

-As there are many ethical and strategic implications of working with the state we include here some point to ponder when considering working with governments:
+As there are many ethical and strategic implications of working with the state, we include here some points to consider when considering working with governments:

 - Why do governments want to work with NGOs?
 Why do they seek these kinds of collaborations?